 The VSSTW analysis \hbb{presented} in this paper resulted in detections of \hdm{37} GRBs.
-Among them, there are 30 GRBs, which occurred between 2008-08-04 and 2020-01-30.
-Thus, the number of GRBs detected with a VSSTW technique increased more than 3 times compared with the previous search performed by \citet[][]{PMV2021}.
-The 9 GRBs listed in \citet[][]{PMV2021} \hll{are among the detected GRBs} in this analysis.
+Among them, there are 30 GRBs that occurred between 2008 August 4 and 2020 January 30.
+Thus, the number of GRBs detected with a VSSTW technique increased more than three times compared with the previous search performed by \citet[][]{PMV2021}.
+The nine GRBs listed in \citet[][]{PMV2021} \hll{are among the detected GRBs} in this analysis.
 GRB 090902B, GRB 090323, and GRB 150627A are among the mentioned 30 GRBs.
 The fluences \citep[][]{LATgrbCat} of 17 GRBs from the list obtained by removing the 9 GRBs reported in \citet[][]{PMV2021} along with GRB 090902B, GRB 090323, GRB 150627A, are mostly in the range of ($1\times10^{-5}$, $3\times10^{-5}$) erg$~$cm$^{-2}$.
 However, the fluences of GRB 091003 and GRB 160509A are only $(0.8\pm0.2)\times10^{-5}$ erg$~$cm$^{-2}$ and $(0.5\pm0.3)\times10^{-5}$ erg$~$cm$^{-2}$, respectively.
-Note that these two GRBs are among 10 GRBs (of \hdm{37} GRBs) satisfying the ``weak'' detection criterion, the other \hll{satisfy} the ``strong'' detection criterion. \hlw{Thus, this VSSTW analysis is sensitive to GRBs with lower fluences than those detected in the previous VSSTW analysis.}
+We note that these 2 GRBs are among the 10 GRBs (out of \hdm{37} GRBs) that satisfy the weak detection criterion, the other \hll{satisfy} the strong detection criterion. \hlw{Thus, this VSSTW analysis is sensitive to GRBs with lower fluences than those detected in the previous VSSTW analysis.}